MukhtarYusuf/Outlook-Challenge/README.md

 # Outlook-Challenge
-Recreation of the Calendar/Event views from the Outlook mobile app, with a bonus feature included
+Recreation of the Calendar/Event views from the Outlook mobile app, with a bonus feature included.
+The Calendar view is a continuously scrolling view that allows the user to browse between days of the year.
+Tapping on a date should update the information displayed in the Events view.
+Similarly the events view is a scrolling view.
+Scrolling in the events view should update the information displayed in the Calendar view